 Noncoding variants can be identified using WGS but cannot be identified using WES.
 The use of WGS is limited by cost and the vast bioinformatics needed for interpretation.
 Although the costs of sequencing have dropped precipitously, the analysis remains formidable.[14]

-Although the goal of WES and WGS is to improve patient care by detecting actionable genetic variants (mutations that can be targeted therapeutically), a number of issues warrant consideration.
+Although the goal of WES and WGS is to improve patient care by detecting actionable genetic variants (variants that can be targeted therapeutically), a number of issues warrant consideration.
 This testing may detect pathogenic variants, variants of uncertain significance (VUS), or no detectable abnormalities.
 In addition, pathogenic variants can be found in genes that are thought to be clearly related to tumorigenesis but can also be detected in genes with unclear relevance (particularly with WES and WGS approaches).
 VUS have unclear implications as they may, or may not, disrupt the function of the protein.
 The definition of actionable can vary, but often this term is used when an aberration, if found, would lead to recommendations against certain treatments (such as variants in ras) for which a clinical trial is available, or for which there is a known targeted drug.
 Although there are case reports of success with this approach, it is unlikely to be straightforward.
 Studies are ongoing.

 Some commercial and single-institution assays test only the tumor.
 Clearly pathogenic variants found in important genes in the tumor can be somatic but could also be from the germline.
 In situations in which somatic analysis is paired with a germline analysis, it can be determined whether an identified alteration is inherited.
 A study that estimated the prevalence of germline variants from patients undergoing tumor sequencing with matched, normal DNA sequencing reported that cancer susceptibility genes were identified in 198 of 1,566 individuals (12.6%).
 Only 81 of these 198 individuals (40.9%) had pathogenic variants in cancer susceptibility genes concordant with their tumor type.
 When expanding to include known noncancer-related Mendelian disease genes, 246 of 1,566 individuals (15.7%) had pathogenic or presumed pathogenic germline variants identified.[15]